 There are over a thousand miles of hiking around the Gunnison Valley.
 Many are very remote and strenuous.
 With young children, I have found some of the more family-friendly hikes around the area.
 Here is breakdown of a few of my favorite family hikes starting with the easiest and working toward the more challenging ones.
-Be sure to download the free CBGTrails app to help with navigation of these trails.

 1: Van Tuyl Loop